-Your doctor may perform these tests to determine if you have signs of dementia, how severe the dementia is, or to look for other causes of dementia.
-These tests may include:
+These tests help determine if you have signs of dementia, how severe the dementia is, or to look for other causes of dementia.
+They may include:

 Blood and urine tests may be ordered to look for other conditions that cause dementia.
 The tests may include: